-- RECOMMENDATION for approval of Application Number 06-0655, based on attached findings and conditions. - Forward the project for review and final action by the Planning Commission.
+• RECOMMENDATION for approval of Application Number 06-0655, based on attached findings and conditions.

 Supplementary reports and information referred to in this report are on file and available for viewing at the Santa Cruz County Planning Department, and are hereby made a part of the administrative record for the proposed project.